ap0nia/eden-query/documentation/docs/quick-start.md

 ---
-title: Quick Start - ElysiaJS
+title: Quick Start - Elysia.js
 head:
   - - meta
     - property: 'og:title'
-      content: Quick Start - ElysiaJS
+      content: Quick Start - Elysia.js

   - - meta
     - name: 'description'
-      content: Elysia is a library built for Bun and the only prerequisite.
-To start, bootstrap a new project with "bun create elysia hi-elysia" and start the development server with "bun dev".
-This is all it needs to do a quick start or get started with ElysiaJS.
+      content: >
+        Elysia.js is a library built for Bun, which is the only prerequisite.
+        To get started, run the "bun create elysia hi-elysia" command to create a new project, then run the "bun dev" command to start a development server.

   - - meta
     - property: 'og:description'
-      content: Elysia is a library built for Bun and the only prerequisite.
-To start, bootstrap a new project with "bun create elysia hi-elysia" and start the development server with "bun dev".
-This is all it needs to do a quick start or get started with ElysiaJS.
+      content: >
+        Elysia.js is a library built for Bun, which is the only prerequisite.
+        To get started, run the "bun create elysia hi-elysia" command to create a new project, then run the "bun dev" command to start a development server.
 ---

 # Quick Start

-Elysia is optimized for Bun which is a JavaScript runtime that aims to be a drop-in replacement for Node.js.
+Elysia is optimized for Bun, which is a JavaScript runtime that aims to be a drop-in replacement for Node.js.

 You can install Bun with the command below: